epics-base/pvaPy/documentation/streamingFramework.md

 provides protection against the "overrun" problem, where the server replaces channel record before the client has a chance to retrieve it.
 Note that server queue sizes are configurable, and that they increase the server (IOC) memory footprint.
-- Client (monitor) queue: PvaPy channel monitor can copy incoming objects into a 'PvObjectQueue' rather than process them immediately on monitor updates.
+- Receiver queue: data receiver can copy incoming objects into a 'PvObjectQueue' rather than process them immediately on updates.
 This provides protection against unpredictable processing times, but it will also increase consumer process memory footprint.

 <p align="center">
   <img alt="Single Consumer with High Frame Rate" src="images/StreamingFrameworkSingleConsumerDataLossProtection.jpg">